 - Mid-fall 2020: Announce new Head of School

 Wye River Upper School (WRUS), an independent school located in Centreville, Maryland on the Eastern Shore serving bright students with learning differences, is seeking an experienced, permanent Head of School to begin July 1, 2021.

-WRUS is a co-ed college-preparatory high school that provides an individualized and supportive education to approximately 60 students in a low-stress, yet challenging academic environment.
-WRUS was founded in 2002 by Chrissy Aull who has led the school for the past 18 years and will retire in June of 2020.
+WRUS is a co-ed college-preparatory high school that provides an individualized and supportive education to approximately 60 students in a low-stress yet challenging academic environment.
+WRUS was founded in 2002 by Chrissy Aull, who led the school for the past 18 years and retired in June of 2020.
 The school has hired an Interim Head of School for the 2020-2021 school year to provide stability, positivity, and continuity while we make the transition from our founding Head.
 The school is currently in a position of financial, programmatic, and leadership strength and seeks a seasoned independent school administrator to become our next Head of School.

 WRUS Fast Facts

 - We currently serve 57 students.

 - We have a 4:1 student to teacher ratio.

 - Our average class size is 6-8 students.